goreleaser/goreleaser/www/docs/customization/nfpm.md

         file_info:
           mode: 0700

-    # Scripts to execute during the installation of the package.
+    # Scripts to execute during the installation of the package. (overridable)
+    #
     # Keys are the possible targets during the installation process
-    # Values are the paths to the scripts which will be executed
+    # Values are the paths to the scripts which will be executed.
     scripts:
       preinstall: "scripts/preinstall.sh"
       postinstall: "scripts/postinstall.sh"
       preremove: "scripts/preremove.sh"
       postremove: "scripts/postremove.sh"

-    # All fields above marked as `overridable` can be overridden for a given package format in this section.
+    # All fields above marked as `overridable` can be overridden for a given
+    # package format in this section.
     overrides:
-      # The depends override can for example be used to provide version constraints for dependencies where
+      # The depends override can for example be used to provide version
-      # different package formats use different versions or for dependencies that are named differently.
+      # constraints for dependencies where  different package formats use
+      # different versions or for dependencies that are named differently.
       deb:
         depends:
           - baz (>= 1.2.3-0)